-With its built-in minute repeater, monopusher chronograph and an instantaneous perpetual calendar the new Patek Philippe Triple Complication Ref.
-5208P automatic watch lacks only a tourbillon escapement to become a real flagship of the enormous fleet of ultra-luxury watches that one of the oldest Swiss watchmaking brands currently has on offer.
+With its built-in minute repeater, monopusher chronograph, and an instantaneous perpetual calendar the automatic Patek Philippe Triple Complication Ref.
+5208P lacks only a tourbillon escapement to become a real flagship of the enormous fleet of ultra-luxury watches that one of the oldest Swiss-based brands currently has on offer.

 However, the reason for the extreme thickness of the case doesn’t have to do with increased water resistance or thickness of its sapphire crystal.
 It is all about the movement.

-The new Caliber R CH 27 PS QI that powers the watch is based on the Caliber R 27 PS natural-born automatic minute repeater movement that we have already seen in their relatively simple Ref.
+The new Caliber R CH 27 PS QI is based on the Caliber R 27 PS natural-born automatic “minute repeater” that we have already seen in their relatively simple Ref.
 5078P and Ref.
 7000R models presented earlier.

-Featuring a sexy micro rotor design, the base caliber is only 28.00 mm in diameter and just 5.05 millimeters in height, which is considered very slim for an automatic movement with a built-in minute repeater complication.
+Featuring a sexy micro-rotor design, the base caliber is only 28.00 mm in diameter and just 5.05 millimeters in height, which is considered slim for an automatic movement with a built-in minute repeater complication.

 However, adding a pair of expansion modules atop the original caliber (and thus creating the R CH 27 PS QI movement) made the tiny engine both larger and thicker increasing its dimensions to 32.00 mm in diameter and whopping 10.35 millimeters in height.